yzhizai/adv-r-chinese/README.md

 # adv-r-chinese
-the chinese edition for myself
+the chinese edition of Adv-R